vgnshk/generic-file-reader/README.md

 * For simplicity, a single factory is created to do all the object creations.
 * Abstract Factory?
 We can also make this an _Abstract Factory_ and create individual factories for each operation type, but that will increase the maintenance.
 * Dependency Injection?
 The factory can also be replaced by _Dependency Injection_, so that the builder is independent of the factory, and the required concrete class objects will be injected by an injector.
 But that will again increase the cost of **maintenance**.
 One advantage of Dependency Injection will be unit testing the builder, but that is already enabled using mocks.
 * The factory methods are made **static**, so we can easily mock the methods during unit testing the users of the factory, in this case, the OperationsBuilder.
+* This factory is **thread-safe** as the static methods have no shared state between two threads.

 ## Assumptions
 * Validation - An InvalidUserInputException is created when the user input is invalid.
 The error message is displayed in the command prompt.